Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 But the thought of leaving Leemu to the ravages of the droud made his fur crawl.

-So… ‘kay.
+So... ‘kay.
 Explain the problem to Yan.

-Actually…yeah.
+Actually... yeah.
 Explain the problem to Yan.
 Why the hell not do it in person?
 He could explain the problem to a little rubber squeak toy if he wanted ‘ta just talk to himself, but unlike the toy, Yan might actually have an insight.
 Shit, he probably wouldn’t be cluttered by all the bullshit that came from overthinking such things!

 Also, he could probably tussle a bit, too!
 And it was good to keep friends and friendly rivalries alive.